The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025

 Earning over £100,000 should feel like a career milestone.
 Instead, it triggers Britain's most brutal tax trap: a hidden 60% marginal rate that can cost you thousands.

 Here's the shocking truth: on income between £100,000 and £125,140, you effectively pay MORE tax than someone earning £200,000.
+Which means a £5,000 raise could leave you with just £2,000 in your pocket—less than half.

 In this guide, we'll explain exactly how this trap works, how much it costs you, and most importantly—how to avoid it legally and intelligently.